The GardensWhere sweeping green avenues meet formal parterre gardens

 Steps from The Orangery lead to the Fernery with its tree ferns, and Royal Fern (Osmunda regalis), and on into the Spanish Garden planted with Pelargoniums, hostas and grape vines.
 Further on the Greenhouse boarder is a restful area of plants chosen for their grey blue and silver foliage and flowers.
 Finally, across the fairy-like bridge, there is a formal garden with its clipped box maze looking across a stereotypical Capability Brown grassy avenue towards the lakes.

-PRIVATE TOURSOrganise a special day for your special interest group, club or society throughout the year.
-Delve into the rich history of the house and explore the gardens, followed by a sumptuous cream tea or buffet lunch in an historic setting.
+Organise a bespoke visit for your special interest group, club or society throughout the year.
+Delve into the rich history of the house, the family, the architecture, followed by a sumptuous cream tea or buffet lunch in this stunning historic setting of a Robert Adam house within a Capability Brown Landscape.